mpilosov/home/content/about.md

 -----

-## Write code for people, not machines.
+## I write code for people, not machines.

 I am a bridge.
 I approach education and software engineering as art.